-PF sub-requirement as being measured at the Point of Interconnection (POI) as they include a tie-line from the MPT(s) to the transmission grid in the project.
-Lastly, it should be noted that the exact PF requirement, voltage range, and point of measurement are listed in the interconnection agreement (IA) of any project.
-In the following, it will be assumed that the PF requirement is being measured at the high side of the MPT for a voltage range of 1.05 Vpu to 0.95 Vpu.
-As will be seen later, this does not make any difference and any other PF requirement variation can be studied similarly.
-The purpose of any reactive power study is to ensure that the PF requirement is met.

-This entails the following:
+PF sub-requirement as being measured at the point of interconnection (POI), since they include a tie-line from the MPT(s) to the transmission grid in the project.
+Notably, in the exact PF requirement, the voltage range and point of measurement are listed in the interconnection agreement (IA) of any project.
+In the following list of PF requirements, it will be assumed that the PF requirement is being measured at the high side of the MPT for a voltage range of 1.05 Vpu to 0.95 Vpu.
+However, this paper will show that this high-side PF requirement is not a critical component; moreover, any other PF requirement variation can be studied in a similar manner.
+The purpose of any reactive power study is to ensure that the PF requirements are met, which entails the following:

 Sizing capacitor or reactor banks.
-Capacitor banks are generally re- quired when the project is exporting reactive power to the grid at full load.
+Capacitor banks are generally re- quired when a project is exporting reactive power to the grid at full load.
 This mode of operation is known as lagging PF.
-Capacitor banks are required since it is not economical to use a substantial portion of the MVA rating of the turbine or the inverter for dynamic reactive power support.
-On the other hand, reactor banks are sometimes required when the project is absorbing reactive power from the grid, known as leading PF operation.
+On the one hand, capacitor banks are required since it is not economical to use a substantial portion of the MVA rating of the turbine or the inverter for dynamic reactive power support.
+On the other hand, reactor banks are sometimes required when the project is absorbing reactive power from the grid, known as the leading PF operation.

-Selecting transformer tap changer settings such that turbine and inverter reactive power contribution is maximized.
+Selecting transformer tap changer settings to ensure that turbine and inverter reactive power contributions are maximized.
 This is important since all turbines and inverters have reactive power capabilities that depend on the voltage at their terminals.

-If a project has MPTs that are equipped with DETCs, then the DETC of all transformers in the project must be set such that the voltage operation range of the project is maximized.
+If a project has MPTs that are equipped with de-energized tap changes (DETCs), then the DETC of all transformers in the project must be set to maximize the voltage operation range of the project.

-Providing a graph showing the available reactive power at each active power level.
+Providing a graph that shows the available reactive power at each active power level.
 This is known as the project P-Q capability chart or curve.

-The paper is organized as follows: data requirement for any reactive power model is given in 2.
-A big portion of any reactive power study is adjustment of transformer tap settings which is given in 3.
-Capacitor and reactor bank sizing is given in 4.
-The P-Q capability chart of the project is given in 5.
-Conclusions are provided at the end of the paper.
+The paper is organized as follows: Data requirement for any reactive power model is given in Section II.
+A big portion of any reactive power study is understanding the adjustment of transformer tap settings, which is discussed in Section III.
+Section IV discusses capacitor and reactor bank sizing.
+Conclusions are provided in Section V, and an Appendix is provided at the end of the references.

 Data Requirements

-Positive sequence data for all project components is required.
-Majority of collection system is underground and thus cable resistance, reactance, and cable charging capacitance is required.
+Positive sequence data are required for all project components.
+The majority of the collection system is underground; thus, we must understand, record, and be able to respond to any problems regarding cable resistance, reactance, and cable charging capacitance.
 Cables are laid in the ground either in trefoil or flat formation.
 The cable impedance used should correspond to the formation used.
-Trefoil configuration has slightly more reactance than flat formation due to the close proximity of the cable conductors.
-Thus, trefoil configuration produces a bigger capacitor and reactor bank size. if one is re- quired since more cable reactance means more dynamic MVAr loss across col- lection system.
-Underground cables connecting the individual wind turbine transformers (WTTs) or inverter step-up transformers (ISU) are modeled as pi-equivalent segments.
-Typical cable data is given in the 7.
+Trefoil configuration has slightly more reactance than a flat formation due to the close proximity of the cable conductors.
+Thus, a trefoil configuration produces a larger capacitor and reactor bank size.
+If a trefoil configuration is required, more cable reactance means that more dynamic MVArs loss will occur across the collection system.
+Underground cables connecting the individual wind turbine transformers (WTTs) or inverter step-up transformers (ISUs) are modeled as pi-equivalent segments.
+Typical cable data is given in the Appendix.